wightsci/OneNoteUtilitiesGraph/docs/Get-ONPageXML.md

 ```

 ### -AsText
-A sitch parameter, that if supplied, tells the cmdlet to output the page content a text, rather than an XMLDocument object.
+A switch parameter, that if supplied, tells the cmdlet to output the page content a text, rather than an XMLDocument object.

 ```yaml
 Type: SwitchParameter